Formula-Electric-Berkeley/FEB_Firmware_SN3/APPS24/README.md

 ## 3/28/24

-Addeding FEB_CAN_BMS.c and .h to read BMS voltage and SOC values for Regen equations
+Addeding FEB_CAN_BMS.c and .h to read BMS voltage values for Regen equations

+## 4/9/24

+Renamed all SWDB things to ICS + ICS CAN messages are now packaged differenlty refer to CAN documentation

+## 4/11/24

+For some Reason reading ADC values as done in SN2 does not work, instead implementing the FEB_Read_ADC to read values for pedals and HECS.